top of page

 • Belaying, and more!

-Alpine Finishing School strives to provide a space for women to grow not only in technical skill set, but also their confidence in tackling bigger objectives, while chasing their backcountry ambitions.
+Alpine Finishing School strives to provide a space for women to grow not only in technical skill set, but also their confidence in tackling bigger objectives while chasing their backcountry ambitions.
+Please see our blog or the course registration page for a full list of course prerequisites.

 Alpine Finishing School